💬 Join Equaldex's LGBTQ+ Discord to discuss LGBT rights and chat!

 ?

-Censorship of LGBT issues in New South Wales is no censorship.
+Censorship of LGBT issues in New South Wales is varies by region.

 Current status